-Overlooking the Columbia River Gorge National Scenic Area
+Looking out over the Columbia River Gorge National Scenic Area

-- Major Airports: N/A
+- Major Airports:

 The thing about exploring Oregon’s outdoors is that you’ll never be able to do it all in one lifetime.
 Hike the rugged coastline or the wooded Willamette National Forest.
-Camp in the desert near Steens Mountain, or explore the snowcapped Wallowa Mountains (also known as “Little Switzerland”).
+Camp in the desert near Steens Mountain, or explore the snow-capped Wallowa Mountains (also known as “Little Switzerland”).
 Rent an RV from Cruise America, and park yourself in the volcanic foothills of Mt.
 Hood, the old-growth beauty of the Umpqua National Forest, or a mountain lake in the Deschutes National Forest.
 Oregon State Parks offer beautiful picnicking spots as well as yurts, tepees, rustic cabins and RV spots for rent.

 Food & Drink

 Unlike most states in the U.S., Oregon has no sales tax.
 You’ll save 5 to 10 percent on everything you buy.
 Find the brands you love at stores like Nordstrom, Macy’s, H&M and Apple, or try Made in Oregon shops for Oregon’s unique products and gifts.
-Outlet shoppers will save on brands like adidas, Coach, Nike and Gap at centers in Troutdale, Woodburn, Seaside, Lincoln City, Bend and Phoenix.
+Outlet shoppers will save on brands like Adidas, Coach, Nike and Gap at centers in Troutdale, Woodburn, Seaside, Lincoln City, Bend and Phoenix.
 Hunt for one-of-a-kind pieces in the Pearl District, Nob Hill and Hawthorne in Portland; and in Bend, Hood River and towns along the Oregon Coast.